rogue707Dev/django-gdaps/docs/usage.rst

 Admin site
 ----------
 GDAPS provides support for the Django admin site.
-The built-in ``GdapsPlugin`` model can be administered.
+The built-in ``GdapsPlugin`` model automatically are added to Django'S admin site, and can be administered there.

 .. note::